IBM/aspera-cli/docs/README.erb.md

 * web
 * boot

-#### Client identification

-For both JWT and web methods, a "client" must be configured by the Faspex administrator.
-This will generate a `client_id` and `client_secret`.

 #### Faspex 5 using JWT

-This is the default method to use.
+This is the preferred method to use.

-For JWT, create an API client in Faspex with jwt support, and use options:
+For JWT, create an API client in Faspex with JWT support:

+* Identify a private key, if you don't have any refer to section [Private Key](#private_key)
+* Navigate to the web UI: Admin &rarr; Configurations &rarr; API Clients &rarr; Create
+* Activate JWT
+* Paste public key in the appropriate section
+* Click on Create Button
+* Take note of Client Id and Secret

+Then use options:

 ```text
 --auth=jwt